davidlaprade/davidlaprade.github.io/_posts/2017-8-7-the-single-responsibility-principle-part-2.md

 of the alternative heuristics, this seems like progress.

-My plan for this post is to lay out these four principles: to give examples of them, and to show how the evidence above can hep us detect their violation.
+My plan for this post is to lay out these four principles: to give examples of them, and to show how the evidence above can help us detect their violation.
 To the extent that a positive account of the SRP is possible, I think this is the best I'll be able to do.